Particle quantum states with indefinite mass and neutrino oscillations: Pion decay

 Here

 is the ratio of the arithmetic mean to the geometric mean of the corresponding neutrino masses.
 The origin of the factor

-is the incomplete coherence of the source which is due to its finite size $ L_{0}\ll L $.
+is the incomplete coherence of the source that is due to its finite size $ L_{0}\ll L $.
+Obviously, (see \eqref{x40}), if $l=k$ we have $R\equiv 1$ for any $L_{0}$.
 After summation over the parameter $ \alpha $ in formula \eqref{29}, there appears an expression for the total probability of the pion decay \eqref{x21.0z}.